 Unless you’ve been hiding in a bush – or are fiercely loyal to Player Unknown’s Battlegrounds – chances are you have heard of Fortnite.

-The good news is that we’ve pulled together everything you need to know about the game – from hints and tips to more general gameplay-related stuff and big announcements.
+Don’t worry as we have pulled together all of the info you could ask for on the smartphone version of Fortnite – from hints and tips to more general gameplay-related stuff and big announcements.

 Treat this as your own personal Fortnite mobile ‘hub’ – we’ll be updating it daily, so you’ll always be in the know.

 In September 2017, a new standalone mode called Battle Royale was launched – which brought the game into direct competition with PUBG – another battle royal-style shooter.

 Then on March 12th 2018, Epic released the IOS version of Fortnite.

 Each game sees 100 players plonked on to a map with no weapons or armour – you need to scavenge and explore to find these.

 Similar to PUBG there is a ‘closing in’ mechanic – which sees the game area get smaller and smaller.

 Venture outside the safe zone (a ‘storm’ in Fortnite’s case) and you’ll lose health rapidly, before being eliminated.